AvanioOy/CodeBook/typescript/modules.md

   fileName: "./settings.json",
   type: "json",
 }).getLoader;
-// default loaders, can be defined also on per variable basis const loaders = [env(), fileEnv(), dockerEnv()];
+// default loaders and order, can be defined also on per variable basis const loaders = [env(), fileEnv(), dockerEnv()];

 type RootVariables = {